pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

 # Package manager support

-Those doing ebuild and/or eclass development should either be familiar with portage's `egencache` (or `emerge --regen`) or pkgcore's `pmaint regen` commands.
+Those doing ebuild and/or eclass development should either be familiar with portage's `egencache` (`emerge --regen`) or pkgcore's `pmaint regen` commands.
 Both provide metadata cache generation functionality for their respective ecosystem and are generally required when running on ebuild repos from git lacking bundled, pre-generated metadata.

 Different implementations do varying amounts of verification and processing during metadata generation with both portage and pkgcore mainly treating the